evant/simplefragment/README.md

 ## Features
 - Survive orientation changes
 - First-class nesting
-- Immedatly added to the view when they are created
+- Immediately added to the view when they are created
 - Don't have to worry about `commitAllowingStateLoss()`
 - Fails fast if you attempt to add the same fragment twice
 - Many of the same features as native fragments: view paging, inflation from layouts, `startActivityForResult()`, back stack, dialogs